 We’ve been hard at work strengthening our emotional intelligence (EI), haven’t we?
-We began with understanding the concept of EI, moved on to strengthening our self-awareness and self control and now we find ourselves at the last part of our work out: empathy.
+We began with developing emotional intelligence, moved on to developing our self-awareness and self control and now we find ourselves at the last part of our work out: developing empathy.
 Let’s dig deeper first into what empathy means and then how we can all lean into it just a bit more.

 To me, empathy means paying attention to what people are experiencing, feeling and needing.
 It’s about connecting with others in a genuine way so I can understand the why behind the what.
 It means trying to really understand what they feel and what experiences are like living in someone else’s shoes.

 If my co-worker seems uncharacteristically upset about a project oversight, empathy helps me understand why before I react to the what–in this case another’s feelings.

 For me, it helped to not only define the term–what is it we mean by empathy?–but also to determine who my empathy role model was.
 Who exactly was the most empathetic person I knew?
 And how did they show it?
 This allowed me to better identify specific qualities that I felt I could embody, even incrementally.
 So, let me ask you:

 Who is the most empathetic person you know?

 Once you’ve answered that question for yourself, let me ask another: why?
 In what specific ways does this individual show or use their empathy?
 Some examples to get you thinking: